-What to Do If Your Medicare Supplement Plan Is Discontinued
+What to Do If Your Medicare Supplement Insurance Plan Is Discontinued

-Medicare Supplement (Medigap) plans are offered by private insurance companies and can help you pay for out-of-pocket costs for services covered under Original Medicare.
-If you purchase a Medicare Supplement plan at age 65, you might expect to be covered by the plan for many years and even decades.
+Medicare Supplement (Medigap) insurance plans are offered by private insurance companies and can help you pay for out-of-pocket costs for services covered under Original Medicare.
+If you purchase a Medicare Supplement insurance plan at age 65, you might expect to enjoy its basic benefits for many years and even decades.
 However, you could be concerned that after you’ve had your plan for a number of years it might be canceled or discontinued.
-The good news is there are only three conditions under which you plan can drop you (provided you bought your plan after 1992).
+The good news is there are only three conditions under which your plan can drop you (provided you bought your plan after 1992).

 - You stop paying your premiums.